ShouvikSaha504/CinemaScope-Analytics---Excel/README.md

   - **Line Charts:** Analyzed decade-wise trends to understand movie distribution and performance over time.

 - **Movie Analysis:**
   - **Budget vs. Gross Earnings:** Utilized a stacked bar chart to compare the budget and gross earnings of the top 5 movies.
+'Avengers: Endgame' and 'Avatar' are the highest-grossing movies.

 - **Distribution of Movies by Ratings:**
   - **Pie Chart:** Illustrated the distribution of movies across different ratings to highlight rating trends.
+R-rated movies account for around 49%, followed by PG-13 rated movies.

 - **Number of Movies by Genre:**
   - **Bar Chart:** Displayed the count of movies across various genres, identifying the most and least popular genres.
+Action and comedy are the most popular genres, while musical and music are the least popular genres.

 - **Slicers:**
   - **Movie Type:** Implemented slicers to categorize movies as 'Bad', 'Mediocre', or 'Good' based on their performance metrics.
   - **Genre-wise Analysis:** Enabled interactive genre-wise analysis using slicers.
   - **Rating-wise Analysis:** Provided rating-wise insights using slicers.